 Search engines are one of the primary tools that most of us use to learn about the world around us.
 When we search for something, we expect the results that we see to be both relevant and important for the terms that we entered into a search box.
-The relevance of the answers to our queries are as important as the relevance of evidence in a legal case in that those answers can shape what we think and influence our actions.
+The relevance of the answers to our queries is as important as the relevance of evidence in a legal case in that those answers can shape what we think and influence our actions.
 Search Engine Relevance shapes how we learn about the world around us.

 Relevance and Information Retrieval

 Just like with Evidence, there are a number of rules that search engines follow when it comes to determining whether or not something is relevant.

 When someone who does SEO for a living is asked about how search engines rank pages in search results, their first answer might be that a search engine will return pages that are relevant to a query, and will rank those pages based upon how relevant and how important they might be.
-That determination of relevance by a search engine follows some practices identified in information retrieval, and a relevance score is often referred to in patents and papers from the search engines as an information retrieval score.
+That determination of search engine relevance follows some practices identified in information retrieval, and a relevance score is often referred to in patents and papers from the search engines as an information retrieval score.